 Program 3: Windows Ethereum Miner (BRONZE MEDALIST)

 The next program is called Windows Ethereum Miner (WinEth).
-As the name indicates, this program strictly mines Ethereum.
-Considering that as of today’s date just 1 Ethereum is worth $142 USD – we’d say mining Ethereum is a worthy cause!
+As the name indicates, this program strictly mines Ether.
+Considering that as of today’s date just 1 Ether is worth $142 USD – we’d say mining this cryptocurrency is a worthy cause!
 WinEth features one click mining for AMD and NVidia cards on Windows, and I found their program was very straight-forward and easy to use.
-Using your Coinbase wallet you can simply enter your Ethereum address for payout, click to start the program and then leave it to accumulate ETH automatically.
+Using your Coinbase wallet you can simply enter your Ether address for payout, click to start the program and then leave it to accumulate ETH automatically.
 After you acquire a few shares you can view your payout status, and much like BetterHash you have to hit a certain cap prior to withdrawing funds.
 In this case the minimum withdraw to an external wallet is 0.2 ETH, but seeing that I mined for one day and accumulated 0.00043512 ETH I would think the .2 ETH withdrawal requirement is certainly within the grasp of a dedicated miner.

 WinEth is an intelligent mining application that pairs the performance of open source miners like Ethminer with an algorithm that can configure the miner for optimal performance automatically on nearly any hardware combination.

 - One or more GPU capable of OpenCL or CUDA with 3GB ram or higher

 - An Ether wallet address for payouts

 - Zero configuration required